-Subject to the Performance Bonus Allocation, 99.99% of the net income or net loss of the Partnership will be allocated among the Limited Partners who are holders of Units on the last day of each fiscal year in proportion to the Net Asset Value attributable to the applicable class of Units and the number of Units of such class held by each of them, and 0.01% of the net income or net loss of the Partnership will be allocated to the General Partner.
+Subject to the Performance Bonus Allocation, 99.99% of the net income or net loss of the Partnership in respect of a particular Portfolio will be allocated among the Limited Partners who are holders of Units of such Portfolio on the last day of each fiscal year in proportion to the Net Asset Value attributable to the applicable class of Units and the number of Units of such class held by each of them, and 0.01% of the net income or net loss of the Partnership in respect of a particular Portfolio will be allocated to the General Partner.
 The General Partner will be responsible for the management of the Partnership in accordance with the terms and conditions of the Partnership Agreement.
+The General

-The General Partner will be reimbursed for reasonable expenses incurred in the performance of its duties, including professional fees.
+Partner will be reimbursed for reasonable expenses incurred in the performance of its duties, including professional fees.

-The General Partner will be entitled to a distribution of Partnership property on the Performance Bonus Allocation Date in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit exceeds \$26.50 or (ii) of any Class F Unit exceeds \$27.48, in each case multiplied by the number of Units of such class outstanding at the Performance Bonus Allocation Date.
+The General Partner will be entitled to a distribution of Partnership property on the Performance Bonus Allocation Date in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit of either the National Class Units or the Québec Class Units exceeds \$26.50 or (ii) of any Class F Unit of either the National Class Units or the Québec Class Units exceeds \$27.48, in each case multiplied by the number of Units of such Letter Class outstanding at the Performance Bonus Allocation Date.
 The Performance Bonus Allocation will be calculated on the Performance Bonus Allocation Date and paid as soon as practicable thereafter.
 The Performance Bonus Allocation will be paid in cash before the transfer of the assets of the Partnership to the Designated Mutual Fund pursuant to the Mutual Fund Rollover Transaction or if the assets of the Partnership are not transferred to the Designated Mutual Fund, before the dissolution of the Partnership.